 This project was in 5C07 until January 2023; it is now in 5B06.
-As it is right on the border, both 5B and 5C (likely) have Great Weight in this case.
+As it is right on the border and the casework began in 5C, the BZA granted 5C party status in at least one instance after redistricting.

 tl;dr

-This case has been heard by the Zoning Commission, and will subsequently be heard by the Board of Zoning Adjustment (BZA).
+This case was heard by the Zoning Commission (ZC) once and Board of Zoning Adjustment (BZA) twice.

 Meeting History